jesselessa/countries-api-jquery-node-express/README.md

 # countries-api-jquery-node-express

-This project is an application that collects information on any country based on its name, capital or geographical area.
+Countries API is an application that collects information on any country based on its name, capital or geographical area.

 ## Table of Contents